Academic Programs Catalog

 Undergraduate Programs

-The Bachelor of Science degree may be earned in programs designed to prepare students for work in biosystems engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, environmental engineering, materials science and engineering, mechanical engineering and technology engineering.
+Bachelor of science degrees may be earned in applied engineering sciences, biosystems engineering, chemical engineering, civil engineering, computational data science, computer engineering, computer science, electrical engineering, environmental engineering, materials science and engineering, mechanical engineering, and technology engineering.

-The field of engineering increasingly requires global perspective.
-Education abroad provides unparalleled cultural learning experiences that can strengthen academic goals, fit degree requirements, while providing opportunities for students to study in a variety of countries.
-Students interested in education abroad should contact their Engineering academic advisor as early as possible.
+Solving modern engineering challenges requires a global perspective.
+Education abroad provides unparalleled cultural learning experiences that can strengthen academic goals, and meet degree requirements, while providing opportunities for students to study in a variety of countries.
+Students interested in education abroad should contact their engineering academic advisor.

 Minors